smurthys/smurthys.github.io/engagement.md

 [Home](/)&nbsp;&nbsp;\|&nbsp;&nbsp;[Biography](/bio)&nbsp;&nbsp;\|&nbsp;&nbsp;[Publications](/pubs)&nbsp;&nbsp;\|&nbsp;&nbsp;[Engagement](/engagement)

-I frequently engage with faculty and students at engineering schools, colleges, and universities, as well as upper-level high schools (aka "pre university" in India and other countries).
-The engagement could be in the form of workshops, tutorials, guest lectures, open forums ("Ask me Anything"), consulting, one-on-one sessions.
-I can target any of these for either students or faculty.
+I frequently engage with faculty and students at schools, colleges, and universities.
+The engagement is in the form of workshops, tutorials, guest lectures, open forums ("Ask me Anything"), consulting, and one-on-one sessions.
+Any of these kinds of engagements can be either for faculty or for students.

 The following is a shortlist of topics for presentation to **CS undergraduate** students and faculty.
 The topics are based on student and faculty feedback on what they find helpful.
 I am happy